-Students are expected to attend full college days, according to their full programme offer and timetable.
+Students are expected to attend full College days, according to their full programme offer and timetable.

-If a student is to be absent for a day or more, parents/carers should inform their Lead Practitioner by email or telephone in good time so staff are aware and can contact the Local Authority if necessary.
+If a student is to be absent for a day or more, parents/carers should telephone Reception at the Gobowen campus and email studentabsence@derwen.ac.uk in good time so staff are aware and can contact the local authority if necessary.
+The Absence Policy and Procedure are available on the College website.
 As far as possible, hospital appointments and dental treatment should be arranged out of term time.
 Most hospitals are willing to arrange the date of an appointment when students are at home, if the situation is explained to them.

-If an appointment is made during term time, the college may not be able to provide an escort to take the student to and from the hospital and parents/guardians are expected to make arrangements for the journey.
-Students may be collected the previous day if it would be difficult for the journey to be made on one day.
+If an appointment is made during term time, the College may not be able to provide an escort to take the student to and from the hospital and parents/carers are expected to make arrangements for the journey.
+Students may be collected the day prior to the appointment if it would be difficult for the journey to be made on one day.

-Please advise your young person's Lead Practitioner about any appointments including the results of tests and Consultant's reports.
+Please advise your young person's lead practitioner about any appointments, including the results of tests and Consultant's reports.